 Do not use this medicine to treat any other conditions unless your doctor tells you to.

 Do not drive or operate machinery until you know how VALPAM affects you.
 This medicine may cause drowsiness, dizziness or poor concentration in some people.
 If any of these occur, do not drive, operate machinery or do anything else that could be dangerous.

 Be careful when drinking alcohol while taking VALPAM.
 Combining VALPAM and alcohol can make you more drowsy or dizzy.
-Your doctor may suggest you avoid alcohol while being treated with VALPAM.
+Your doctor may suggest you avoid alcohol while being treated with this medicine.